allan-gounden/secure-your-win11-pc/README.md

 6. Windows Update

-- Only allow downloads from Microsoft directly
+- Only allow downloads from Microsoft directly (in theory not required but better save than sorry)

 <img width="902" alt="windows_update_disable1" src="https://user-images.githubusercontent.com/6840466/149802085-1036c454-e0d5-4125-a12e-781ebb388750.png">

 <img width="903" alt="windows_update_disable2" src="https://user-images.githubusercontent.com/6840466/149802090-8a33439c-19a0-4e89-989d-6769164a4d57.png">

-- Reboot pc to loginscreen and plugin network cable.
+- Reboot PC to login screen and plugin network/ethernet cable.
 Do not login yet!
-If you have connected to the internet before start from the beginning!
+If you have connected to the internet before RESTART FROM STEP 0. !
 Wait till updates are installed (aprox.
 10min)

 - Go to Windows Update and install the updates which did not get installed before